Academic Advisory Board (Germany)

 Lars P. Feld has held the Chair of Economic Policy and Ordnungsökonomik at the Albert-Ludwigs-Universität Freiburg since 2010 and is Director of the Walter Eucken Institute.
 His research focuses on economic policy, finance, new political economy and economic analysis of law.
 He is a permanent visiting professor at the ZEW in Mannheim and a member of the Leopoldina (National Academy of Sciences), the Kronberger Kreis and the Mont Pèlerin Society.

 Lars P. Feld has been a member of the Scientific Advisory Board of the BMF since 2003.
 In 2007, he was appointed expert for the Commission of the Bundestag and Bundesrat on the Modernisation of the Financial Relations of Federation and Federal States (Federalism Commission II) and participated in an advisory capacity in the new German debt brake.
-In March 2011 he was appointed to the German Council of Economic Experts (Sachverständigenrat zur Begutachtung der gesamtwirtschaftlichen Entwicklung) and at the end of 2013 was elected to the Advisory Council of the German Stability Council.
+In March 2011 he was appointed to the German Council of Economic Experts (Sachverständigenrat zur Begutachtung der gesamtwirtschaftlichen Entwicklung); in March 2016 he was appointed for a further term of office until 2021 and was elected Chairman in March 2020.
+At the end of 2013, he was elected to the Advisory Council of the German Stability Council.
+In January 2020, he was appointed as a scientific member of the Minimum Wage Commission.

 Prof. Dr. Dr. h.c.
 Holger Fleischer, LL.M.